 The final type of audit opinion is an adverse opinion.
 Auditors who aren’t at all satisfied with the financial statements or who discover a high level of material misstatements or irregularities know that this creates a situation in which investors and the government will mistrust the company’s financial reports.

 Auditors use all types of qualified reports to alert the public as to the transparency, reliability and accountability of companies.
-Auditor opinions place pressure on companies to change their financial reporting processes and incorporate practices like ESG and cybersecurity healthcare governance so that they’re clear and accurate.
+Auditor opinions place pressure on companies to change their financial reporting processes and pay closer attention to practices like ESG so that they’re clear and accurate.
 Companies, investors and the public highly value unqualified reports.